US Retail Sales Rebound On Biggest Gain Since 2021 - UrduPoint

 Also robust were sales at department stores, which surged 17.5 percent, while those at restaurants and bars spiked 7.2 percent, the report said.

-Officials are looking for indications that consumers are pulling back, as they consider when to halt their campaign of rate increases.
+US Federal Reserve officials are looking for indications that consumers are pulling back as they consider when to halt their campaign of interest rate hikes, but the latest numbers could sharpen their resolve to continue with increases.

 The surge in January was the biggest monthly rise since early 2021, according to official data.